tristartom/fussil/formal/lab-F1-comp-SPIN/README.md

 Your task is to prove the following property: for any `st`, `ta`, and `st1 = comp(st, ta)`, prove `st1 >= st`.

 You are required to use **SPIN** ([https://spinroot.com/spin/Man/](https://spinroot.com/spin/Man/)) to mechanize this proof.
-You can find instructions to set up SPIN lab here: [https://spinroot.com/courses/summer/](https://spinroot.com/courses/summer/) .
+You can find instructions regarding SPIN setup here: [https://spinroot.com/courses/summer/](https://spinroot.com/courses/summer/) .

 In all exercises in this lab, you will be given two C programs below, one that complies with the target property and another that violates it.